-- Verbally confirm by informing your Admissions Counselor by email or phone.
+- Confirm your intent by informing your Admissions Counselor in writing (email).

 - Submit a matriculation deposit to your student account.
 This $100 non-refundable deposit will not only confirm your status as a student, but it will also go toward your first semester’s tuition.
 This will allow us to send your file to the Registrar’s Office so they can create your student program enrollment, a necessary step in the process of registering for classes.
 You can submit your deposit by mailing a check or money order, or you can pay by credit card either through your oneATS account or by calling the Business Office at 859.8582286.

-We ask that you complete the first of these steps as soon as possible, and no later than April 15 (unless otherwise noted by your Admissions Counselor).
+We ask that you complete the first of these steps as soon as possible, and no later than the deadline given in your letter from the Admissions Office.
 This will allow us to finalize the incoming class and inform anybody who may be on a waitlist regarding the status of their application.